-The HP OfficeJet 3830 offers a user-friendly touchscreen interface, great color graphics, decent text quality, and all-in-one functionality for just $100.
+The HP OfficeJet 3830 offers a user-friendly touchscreen interface, great color graphics, decent text quality, and all-in-one functionality for a very low price.
 However, if you print more than a few pages a week its high ink costs will quickly negate all of those advantages.
 If you're looking for an inexpensive inkjet that can handle larger printing volumes without breaking the bank, the Brother MFC-J995DW would likely be a better choice.
 Its text quality isn't quite as good, but it is similarly user-friendly and it uses a fraction of the ink that the OfficeJet 3830 gobbles through.

 HP OfficeJet 3830 Review